techworldhello/search/README.md

   * Preprocess the data and build up an inverted index on app load, so that every string in the data is associated with an index that contains that string ([library considered](https://github.com/blevesearch/bleve))
 * The file paths are ideally not stored as relative paths in env vars nor should the files be stored locally.
 In a production environment, the files could be encrypted and stored in object storage like S3, or mapped to a database for data indexing thus faster retrieval
 * Currently the program is reading an entire file's contents into memory — this could be made more elegant by opening the file, then using the `oi` package for more controlled reading
+* Stronger validation is needed on the search params — currently the program cannot tell the difference between wrong format and unsupported values on view type and entity